My General Operating Principles

 - I believe in a growth-mindset.
 I’m always learning something new.
 I even designed a framework to learn.

-- I nurture the newly learnt principles through disciplined practice.
+- I nurture the newly learned principles through disciplined practice.
 Use it or lose it.

 - I like to work with people whom I trust.
 That way, I can channelise my focus on what I’m creating rather than worrying if I will get my part of the deal.
 No amount of contractual clauses can assure you confidence, if you don’t trust other parties in the game.